Skip to main content Skip to footer

 This includes generating XML sitemaps, implementing canonical tags, and testing page speed.
 The workflow ensures technical execution occurs alongside content staging to streamline production and reduce delays.

-Step 6: execute quality assurance checks
+Step 6: Execute quality assurance checks

 Formal QA protocols prevent errors.
 This step involves detailed checklists covering user experience and SEO factors.